PrismLibrary/Prism/Documentation/Xamarin.Forms/1-GettingStarted.md

 Select `Prism Unity App (Forms) Visual C#` fill in the name of your project/solution and click `OK`

 A new solution was created with a Portable Class Library (PCL) project labeled `(Portable)` and device dependent projects (Android, iOS, Windows Phone).
-NuGet packages will be added to these projects for Xamarin.Forms and Prism along with all their dependencies.
+NuGet packages were added to these projects for Xamarin.Forms, Prism, and Prism.Unity along with all their dependencies.

 ![Solution structure](http://i.imgur.com/Dh6sXGE.png)